akka/akka-projection/akka-edge-docs/src/main/paradox/guide/1-local-drone-control-service.md

 ### Journal storage

-In this sample we use Akka Persistence R2DBC with the H2 in-process database, with a file backe storage.
+In this sample we use Akka Persistence R2DBC with the H2 in-process database, with a file backed storage.
 H2 requires no additional external database service so can be convenient for both development and production usage where only a single node interacts with the journal and overhead needs to be kept low.